Qwarqware II, Atabeg of Samtskhe1

 Mieszko III, Duke of Poland was born in 1126.2 He was the son of Boleslaw III, Duke of Poland and Salome von Berg.2 He married, firstly, Elisabeth Arpád, daughter of Almus Arpád, Duke of Croatia and Predslava of Kiev, circa 1136.2 He married, secondly, Eudoxia of Kiev, daughter of Izyaslav II, Grand Prince of Kiev, between 1151 and 1154.2 He died in 1202.1

-Mieszko III, Duke of Poland was a member of the House of Piast.3 He was also known as Mieszko 'the Elder' (?).3 He gained the title of Duke of Greater Poland in 1138.2 He succeeded to the title of Duke of Cracow in 1173.2 He was deposed as Duke of Cracow in 1177.2 He succeeded to the title of Duke of Cracow in 1199.2 He was deposed as Duke of Cracow in 1202.2
+He was also known as Mieszko 'the Elder'.3 He gained the title of Duke of Greater Poland in 1138.2 He succeeded as the Duke of Cracow in 1173.2 He was deposed as Duke of Cracow in 1177.2 He succeeded as the Duke of Cracow in 1199.2 He was deposed as Duke of Cracow in 1202.2

 Children of Mieszko III, Duke of Poland and Elisabeth Arpád